CS180-spring/cs180-22-null/README.md

 Filter records by creator or keyword.

 ### Data Persistence
-Records are stored in a JSON file for easy data persistence.
+Records and tables are stored in JSON files for easy data persistence.

+### Exporting Files
+Users can export tables and records to JSON files for external use.

+### User ID Generation
+Each user is assigned a unique ID for identification purposes.

+### Collaborating on Tables
+Users can invite other users to collaborate on tables by adding them as authorized collaborators.

+### Enhanced Table Details Display
+The table details display has been improved to align columns properly and show the owner of the table.

 ### Future Enhancements
 Future enhancements include adding encryption for enhanced data security and adding a web frontend for easier user access.